bini-i/article/README.md

 ## About the Project

-This project is Wildstyle articles app where articles with a theme of wild animals are grouped under different categories and:
+This project is a Wildstyle articles app where articles with a theme of wild animals are grouped under different categories and:

 As a guest user:
-- Create account/log in
+- Create an account/log in
-- See Home page and Category page
+- See Home page and category page

 As a logged-in user:
 - Create articles.
 - Upvote articles.

-A list of commonly used resources that I find helpful is listed in the acknowledgments.
+A list of commonly used resources that I find helpful is listed in the acknowledgements.

 ## Table of Contents